winnerineast/legal-intelligence/README.md

 6. to act back to internet based on insight derived from above.[agents](https://github.com/winnerineast/crewAI)

 ## Work Daily
+### 2024-05-11
+- continue to read and understand the go project of craw_management in order to consolidate backend.

 ### 2024-05-08
 - successfully built both frontend (pnpm run build) and backend (go build) and db (docker compose up)
 - to run backend default is master mode (crawlab server) and frontend (pnpm serve)